-In most accidents, there is going to be at least one party that is liable for any injuries.
-Generally, the law uses a simple rule to determine liability.
-If a person involved was less careful than the other, the less careful person will have legal liability.
-They will be responsible to pay for, at least some of, the injuries and damages suffered by the accident victim.
+In most car crashes, there is going to be at least one at-fault party that is liable for any injuries.
+Generally, traffic law uses a simple rule to determine liability.
+If a person involved is less careful than another, the less careful person will have legal liability.
+They will be responsible for paying for at least some of the injuries and damages suffered by the accident victim.

-- If a person negligently injures another person while in the employ of another party, the employer may be responsible for the injuries sustained by the injured person if the employee was on the job at the time of the accident.
+If a person negligently injures another person while in the employ of another party, the employer may be responsible for the injuries sustained by the injured person if the employee was on the job at the time of the accident.

 More Than One Person at Fault

-If You Were Partly Responsible -- Comparative Negligence
+If You Were Partly Responsible (Comparative Negligence)

 There are circumstances where it is hard to say that another driver or person was entirely responsible for your injuries.
 In car accidents, often both the injured person and the other driver may be partly responsible.